cth/QsubCmds.jl/README.md

 ### QsubCmds

-QsubCmds is package for Julia intented to make it easy to submit "shell scripts" represented as Julia external commands on a HPC cluster.
+QsubCmds is package for Julia intented to make it easy to submit "shell scripts" represented as either Julia external or string encapsulated commands on a HPC cluster.

 This is a naive bare-bones approach.
 Unlike